Skip to content

 📚 Want more book recommendations for all ages delivered to your inbox?
 Subscribe to Libby Life and receive a weekly dose of reading inspiration.

-Melissa Marin is a Product Owner, mom of 2 and has loved reading since her days of devouring all the Babysitter Club books she could borrow from the Toledo-Lucas County Public Library.
+Melissa Marin is a product owner at Libby, mom of 2, and has loved reading since her days of devouring all the Babysitter Club books she could borrow from the Toledo-Lucas County Public Library.
 When not reading, you can find her listening to comedy, pop culture and true-crime podcasts, watching feel-good TV and movies, and seeing live music.